Black Friday sales smaller, quieter but still fun, shoppers say

 “Impulse shopping is the icing on the cake," Cohen said.
 “It is the difference between a successful profitable holiday and a ho hum holiday.”

-Over at Wal-Mart, a group of five young women said they were at their fourth store at about 6:30 a.m.
+Over at the Mays Landing Walmart, a group of five young women said they were at their fourth store at about 6:30 a.m.

 "I had never been to Black Friday before.
-Figured I should go at least once in my life," said Sylvia Sikora, 23, of Dorothy.
+Figured I should go at least once in my life," said Sylvia Sikora, 23, of the Dorothy section of Weymouth Township.

+CAPE MAY COURT HOUSE — Each of the 10 breweries in Cape May County has its own approach, bot…

 She was there with sisters Molly, 19, and Amy, 26, as well as friends.